Skip to main content

 • Monitors change streams for the current state of the documents.

-• Processes Atlas Search queries and returns the document IDs and other search metadata for the matching documents to mongod, which then does a full document lookup and returns the results to the client.
+• Processes MongoDB Search queries and returns the document IDs and other search metadata for the matching documents to mongod, which then does a full document lookup and returns the results to the client.

 system diagram